“No, no, no! I’m not buying Smith’s Potato Chips this week. They’re not on sale, $3.00 for one bag this week. Crazy.”

 There is the possibility that some Asians, especially the younger generation, seem well-off and rich not because they strategically manage their money well, but because they like to spend.
 It has been suggested that this demographic sees being cheap as rather distasteful and so spend lavishly.
 However, this may or may not be the case with all of them.
 Research has shown some Chinese students feel “guilty about using future money” and retain the frugal attitudes of their parents and grandparents.

 I guess it’s because I like having plans and being prepared if I have no source of income flowing into my pockets.
 In the instance I suddenly find myself trudging through a rainy day, it would be nice to have savings to fall back on.
-And it only makes the sun shine brighter on these days.
+It only makes the sun shine brighter on these days.